Neka Art Museum: History

 Pande Wayan Suteja Neka, was the son of I Wayan Neka, a famous wood carver who was a member of the Pitamaha.

 Suteja Neka's father I Wayan Neka (1917 - 1980), was a renowned carver.
 He is best known for creating a three-metre tall statue of the garuda bird for the Indonesia Pavilion at the New York World Fair in the United States of America in 1964, and another one for Expo 70 held in Osaka, Japan.

 Suteja Neka trained as an elementary school teacher but decided to give up teaching in order to help his father present his artwork.
 With the support of his wife Ni Gusti Made Srimin he opened one of Ubud's first art galleries in 1966.
 Soon it became a hub for artists, including Affandi, Dullah, Hendra Gunawan and Srihadi Soedarsono, many later becoming family friends.
-The majority of that high quality paintings that he stocked were purchased by foreign tourists, who of course took them out of the country.
-Realizing the need to document and preserve Balinese art for future generations he began collecting works.
+Many of the paintings he stocked were purchased by foreign tourists and taken out of Indonesia.
+He subsequently began collecting works to document and preserve Balinese art.
 In 1975, Neka travelled overseas with the Dutch artist Rudolf Bonnet where during visits to various museums he saw fine examples of Balinese art which couldn't be seen in Indonesia.
 Returning home he resolved to establish a fine arts museum in Bali.

 Established in 1976 the museum was officially opened on 7 July 1982 by Dr Daoed Joesoef, the Indonesian Minister for Education and Culture.
 At the time of its establishment it was the first privately owned museum in Bali.

 The museum is currently home to 400 paintings and sculptures.